 It was raining heavily the day I visited, so I mostly saw the Jungle Gardens through a car window.

 McIlheney’s son, an early conservationist, created a bird sanctuary on this property in the 1890s.
-He gradually brought in exotic plants from all over the world, converting the property to the Jungle Gardens in the 1920s and opening them to public in 1935.
+He gradually brought in exotic plants from all over the world, convered the property to the Jungle Gardens in the 1920s and opened them to the public in 1935.

 Today you can drive or walk around them, or ideally do a mix of both.
 There’s still a large bird sanctuary, a pond with an enormous Buddha and lots of small ponds and trees that are home to all sorts of wildlife.

 If you visit the Tabasco factory it makes sense to take at least a peak at them.
 If it’s not raining, it’s a good place to let kids romp a bit before the drive back.
 Just remember, this is Louisiana.
-If there’s water there’s ‘gators.
+If there’s water, there are alligators.

 I spent Lundi Gras and the early part of Mardi Gras outside of Eunice in St. Landry Parish, about an hour from Lafayette.
 I got to experience some unique rural Mardi Gras traditions festivities.
 It was absolutely the highlight of the trip.

 On Fat Monday, I found myself listening to a Zydeco band in a very cold barn in an RV Park.
-I huddled under a heat lamp with people from all over the country.
-Many wore wore camouflage or cowboy hats.
-Two women had come France to teach locally.
+I huddled under a heat lamp with two women from France were teaching locally and a couple who had driven their RV from Washington state.
 A large sequined disco-chicken hung from the ceiling.

 Traditionally it was a feast that rural communities had in the fall to celebrate their bounty and fatten themselves up a bit for winter on the pigs they’d been fattening up all summer.

-For this cookout local volunteers had woken up before dawn to kill a pig and divvy up its bits and pieces.
-Then seasoned amateur cooks then spent several hours grilling, stewing, frying and making paté and several kinds of sausage (boudin) from every part of the pig but the oink.
+For this cookout, local volunteers woke up before dawn to kill a pig and divvy up its bits and pieces.
+Then seasoned amateur cooks spent several hours grilling, stewing, frying and making paté and several kinds of boudin from every part of the pig but the oink.

 I was determined to try the more exotic stuff, though.
 Ponce was a round fat sausage that’s cooked in the pig’s stomach in thick brown gravy.

-It and the chewy, sinewy backbone stew both tasted the way things thing only can after simmering for hours.
+It, and the chewy, sinewy backbone stew both tasted the way things can only after simmering for hours.
 Both came with rice and white beans seasoned with Tasso ham.

 The local boudin is a loose rice-based sausage flavored with bits of meat.
 Boudin Noir is the same but with the pig’s blood mixed in with the meat and rice.
-It’s not for everyone, but I love it.
+It’s not for everyone, but I love it and they had it.

 There was also a paté-like headcheese made with the pigs cheeks and other remnants.
 I was a little skeptical but it was mild and a great appetizer.